BE-Gen-AI/gqc-agent/gqc_agent/core/_system_prompts/note_creator.md

     - What is missing or needs elaboration.
 - Provide context so the next response can be complete and helpful.
 - Always return output in JSON with a single key "notes".
-- Do not include greetings, explanations, or text outside the JSON.
+- Do not include explanations, or text outside the JSON.

 Example format:
 {